One of our most strikingly beautiful birds is the Kingfisher. The Kingfisher’s excavate a burrow by tunneling into sandy soil on low stream banks.

 Around six to seven eggs are normally laid in late March and early April, hatching roughly three weeks later.
 Chicks can eat well over ten fish per day while in the nest and will normally take their first flight around 25 days after hatching.

-We hope that you enjoyed watching our webcams, the feeds for which were kindly provided by the Beleef de Lente Project, courtesy of Vogelbescherming Nederland.
-You can watch all the videos on our YouTube channel.
+We hope that you enjoy watching our webcams, the feeds for which were kindly provided by the Beleef de Lente Project, courtesy of Vogelbescherming Nederland and so some multilingual messages may appear on occasion.